AndePark/AndePark/README.md

 - 👋 Hi, my name is Andrew Park
-- 👀 I'm a new student to Computer Science and thus learning different languages at the moment.
+- 👀 I'm a new student to Computer Science and thus in the process of learning different languages at the moment.
 - 🌱 I’m currently learning Java and JS.
 - 📫 How to reach me:
       email: andrewpark2396@gmail.com